jmyers7/book/_sources/chapters/random-vectors.md

 for the density function of $\theta$ drawn from the $\mathcal{B}eta(6,2)$ distribution.

 Now, suppose that we flip the coin ten times.
-It is natural to realize the resulting dataset as an observation from an identically distributed random sample
+It is natural to realize the resulting dataset as an observation from an IID random sample

 $$
 X_1,X_2,\ldots,X_{10}